stefanaigner/yeolab.github.io-source/README.md

 ### Debugging

 If you get the error, `CRITICAL: UndefinedError: 'page' is undefined`, double check that you have put individual "person" pages **only** in `content/pages/people`.
-If it's in `content/`  but not the subdirectory `people`, then Pelican will try to use the Article template instead of the Page template, leading to `page` being undefined.
+If it's in `content/`  but not the subdirectory `people`, then Pelican will try to use the Article template (Article = blog post) instead of the Page template (from which the "Person" template is derived), leading to `page` being undefined.

 ### Organization